mmnormyle/autoregress/README.md

 # AutoRegress

 AutoRegress is a SQL Server tool to create linear regression models.
-The data will not leave the SQL Machine and the models can be trained in a single line of code!
+The data will not leave the SQL Machine and the models can be trained in a single line of code! <br>

+To use AutoRegress, you must have ML Services for SQL Server installed, and implied authentication enabled.
+Take a look at the following link: https://docs.microsoft.com/en-us/sql/advanced-analytics/install/sql-machine-learning-services-windows-install

 # Getting started